kyrosle/reservation/rfcs/0001-core-reservation.md

--- if resource_id is null, find all reservations within during for the user -- if both are null, find all reservation within during -- if both set, find all reservation within during for the resource and user CREATE OR REPLACE FUNCTION rsvp.query(u_id text, rid text, during: TSTZRANGE) RETURNS TABLE rsvp.reservations AS $$ $$ LANGUAGE plpgsql;
+-- if resource_id is null, find all reservations within during for the user -- if both are null, find all reservation within during -- if both set, find all reservation within during for the resource and user CREATE OR REPLACE FUNCTION rsvp.query(uid text, rid text, during: TSTZRANGE) RETURNS TABLE rsvp.reservations AS $$ $$ LANGUAGE plpgsql;

 -- reservation change queue
 CREATE TABLE rsvp.reservation_changes (